How To Be More Talkative

 1. Have a Few Go-to Topics

-To prevent that, have a few go-to topics ready that you can pull out if the conversation reaches a dead end.
+To prevent that, have a few go-to topics that you can pull out if the conversation reaches a dead end.

 These go-to topics should fulfill two requirements: